molgenis/molgenis-ops-galaxy/molgenis8/README.md

 'ansible-galaxy collection install molgenis.molgenis8'

 You can use ansible to setup up a basic molgenis server on a remote linux machine.
 At the moment we support the following Linux flavours:

-- RedHat/CentOS 7 (EoL June 2024)
+* RedHat/CentOS 7 (EoL June 2024)
-- RedHat/CentOS 8 (EoL December 2021)
+* RedHat/CentOS 8 (EoL December 2021)
-- Ubuntu 20.04 (EoL April 2025)
+* Ubuntu 20.04 (EoL April 2025)

-The RedHat servers needs to have selinux enabled (might need a reboot) before your run the playbook.
+The RedHat/CentOS servers needs to have selinux enabled (might need a reboot) before your run the playbook.
-It also recommended to first upgrade/patch your server to the latest patch level, before running the playbook.
+It is also recommended to first upgrade/patch your server to the latest patch level, before running the playbook.

-You need to have setup an ssh trust between the system your run ansible on and the remote linux server where molgenis will be installed.
+You need to have setup an ssh trust between the system your run ansible on and the remote linux server root account where molgenis will be installed.

-First create an inventory.ini file withh the FQDNs of your target hosts.
+First create an inventory.ini file with the FQDNs/ip addresses of your target hosts.
 Then execute the next command (from the `molgenis8` directory):

 'ansible-playbook playbook.yml -e memory="4"'

-We currently support automatic memory configuration for 4,8 and 16 Gb of memory.
+We currently support automatic memory configuration for 4, 8 and 16 Gb of memory.
 This way tomcat/java and elasticsearch each get a decent amount of memory for Molgenis to run.

 To upgrade an remote molgenis server to a newer molgenis verion, you can run:

 'ansible-playbook playbook_upgrade.yml'